Orange County Indians Holiday Meet- Solidarity, Togetherness and Celebrations

 Siblings fight, pull each other's hair, steal stuff, and accuse each other indiscriminately.

-But siblings also know the undeniable fact that they are the same blood, share the same origins, and are family.
+But siblings also know the undeniable fact that they are of the same blood, share the same origins, and are family.

 Even when they hate each other.